-Australia is my home country, and while I love travelling around the world, Australia is a great palace to travel too; in fact, it's one of the best!
+Australia is my home country, and while I love travelling around the world, Australia is a great place to travel, too; in fact, it's one of the best!
 Australia is amazingly diverse, from the buzz and modernity of Sydney and Melbourne, to the solitude and ancientness of Central Australia, and to the culture and serenity of Tasmania.
 Which is why Australia is a destination on most travellers' list.

 Here you will find my thoughts on visiting Australia, and the things that I've seen and done, which you can do while you're here!

 I'm flying from Canberra to Brisbane today for a house-sit.
 As always, I've got a window seat, and, as always, when I look out of the window, I'm struck by the humanisation of the land: this trip is 950 kilometres, and it's mostly flying over farmland.